klaseskilson/bugfree-octo-avenger/README.md

 ### The app
 The app is a angular module called `bugfree`.
-The controller `Result` handles the entries with the functions `addEntry`and `reset`.
+The controller `Result` handles the entries with the functions `addEntry` and `reset`.
 AddEntry pushes a new entry to the `entries` array.
 Reset resets the form.

-The filter `prettyTime` displays the object sent to it as a time in the form `H:MM.SS`, with leading zeroes.
+The filter `prettyTime` displays the object sent to it as a time in the form `H:MM.SS`, with leading zeroes on the minutes and seconds.

-The app largely uses the power in AngularJS templating.

 ### The entries
 Each entry object contains the following data: